#2 How to engage

 With contributions from:

-Jorge Rodriguez-Redondo (27, Education Project Officer Fair Future Programme of Commerce Équitable France) takes us to an intersectional approach for reaching different youth profiles.
+Jorge Rodriguez-Redondo (27), Education Project Officer Fair Future Programme of Commerce Équitable France, takes us to an intersectional approach for reaching different youth profiles that are distant from the ‘traditional’ or mainstream channels of formal education.
+Such as those from priority urban areas, rural areas, agricultural education system and youth in precarity.

 FAIR Future programme structures and promotes Fair Trade Education in France to foster active citizenship among young people under 30 from all backgrounds, encouraging the emergence of solidarity-based, fair, and environmentally sustainable lifestyles and economic models.